ERM and COVID-19

 This all raises another question.
 Now that we have identified the risk and are implementing mitigation plans, are we sure we are on the right path to successful mitigation?
 This is where a strong risk committee comes into play.
 Risk committees are charged with reviewing organizational top risks and evaluating emerging exposures.
 In the case of COVID-19 for example, some companies were better prepared than others by anticipating and preparing for the virus once it broke in China.

-A few questions to think about as you consider the value that your ERM program is having on your organization:
+A few questions to think about as you consider the value that your ERM program is having on your organization:- Do we have a process to identify emerging risks?

-• Do we monitor and audit our mitigation plans?
+- Do we monitor and audit our mitigation plans?

-• Do we hold our risk owners accountable?
+- Do we hold our risk owners accountable?

-• Do we test our business continuity plans?
+- Do we test our business continuity plans?

 A robust and sustainable ERM program can help companies better anticipate exposures and as a result be better positioned to manage the impact of a catastrophic event.
 While we all know hindsight is 20/20 maybe we can learn from the COVID-19 event and be better prepared for the next catastrophe.